 This came after Harris already asked if Kim Kardashian has overshadowed Hilton and whether she’s upset by her show’s low ratings.
 When Harris finally gets to the question about her moment passing, Hilton doesn’t even respond — she just walks off.

 After talking with her publicist, Hilton reluctantly resumes the interview, answering the question by saying she continues to try to reinvent herself.

-14. Reporter asks Cara Delevingne if she’s tired
+15. Reporter asks Cara Delevingne if she’s tired

 Next: A reporter tells this director that his movie is horrible.

-15. Reporter asks Duncan Jones why his movie is so bad
+16. Reporter asks Duncan Jones why his movie is so bad

 Rarely do you see an interview where the reporter criticizes a celebrity’s movie.
 But that’s exactly what happened in this conversation with director Duncan Jones to promote Warcraft.

 When Jones says he hoped the movie would establish the world and characters, the reporter lets Jones know he did a terrible job.
 Jones says he doesn’t think this is the case.
 Later, the reporter elaborates on issues he has with one of the movie’s characters and pitches his own, “more coherent” version of the film.